kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 The main indicator of this model is going to be accuracy, as this is a matching program not an authentication one.
 If it were authentication, we would look to limit the false positives as much as possible.
 But since this is just a matching program, we want to see how many people we can correctly match to their iris.
-In this case we have accuracy of around 80% which means 80% of the test set was correctly matched to the person for which the iris belongs.
+In this case we have accuracy of 79.4% which means arond 80% of the test set was correctly matched to the person for which the iris belongs.
 This is our best metric for model performance.

 The Receiver Operator Characteristic (ROC) allows us to see whether we are getting false